nebaughman/Katapult/README.md

 The included `main` function runs the sample api/app.
 Kindly refer to the source for command-line options.

+### Development

+The included API & app are for demonstration purposes.
+As Katapult is still very much an experimental work-in-progress, there is not a clearly defined way to utilize Katapult for other projects.

+Consider [forking](https://help.github.com/articles/fork-a-repo/) Katapult and developing your app/api in a different directory structure.
+[Sync your fork](https://help.github.com/articles/syncing-a-fork/) for Katapult updates (and beware of breaking changes).

+> Contributions (issues, pull requests, general advice) are most welcome!

 ## Javalin Server

 The `srv` project integrates a number of components for building a REST API and hosting static pages (such as the Vue app).